wenewzhang/mixin_network-nodejs-bot/README.md

 cd nodejs-bot/
 npm init
 ```
-run **npm init** command then according the prompt to create the project, the finished package.json like below:
+run **npm init** command then according the prompt to create the project, the finished package.json is like below:
 ```
 {
   "name": "nodejs-bot",